 Best Fly Fishing Destination in Pennsylvania

 Fly fishing in Pennsylvania presents an abundance of opportunities for anglers seeking a new challenge and quality time outdoors.
 The fishing potential in the Keystone State parks is unsurpassed.
 There is more flowing water in PA than any other state besides Alaska, and 15,000 miles are designated as wild trout fisheries.
 Due to unique regulated waters producing abundant hatches and the conservation and public agency efforts over the last 25 years, PA fly anglers have seen a resurgence.

 “The PA F & B Commission stocks 3.2 million a year, and there are 440 miles of special regulated waters across the state park.
 Today in PA, there are more angling opportunities than ever before,” says Lenny Lichvar, Commissioner, PA F & B Commission and co-author of the book Keystone Fly Fishing.

 Slippery Rock Creek

-Known as one of the best winter trout streams in Pennsylvania, Neshannock Creek is a beautiful 20-mile stream in NW Pennsylvania.
-Fly fishermen favorite, they tend to like the waters on the upper half of the creek, but anglers have excellent results further downstream, as well.
+Known as one of the best winter trout streams in the area when fishing in Pennsylvania, Neshannock Creek is a beautiful 20-mile stream in NW, Pennsylvania.
+Fly fishermen favorite, they tend to like the waters on the upper half of the creek, but anglers have excellent results further downstream.

 Cedar Run is known for its deep pools and dense stocked trout populations.
 The creek starts in Tioga County and flows for more than eight miles into Pine Creek in Lycoming County.
-There’s easy access from the road to several small fishing spots along Cedar Run, where fishermen are sure to find plenty.
-A hot spot for the local fly enthusiasts!
+There’s easy access from the road to several small fishing spots along Cedar Run, where fishermen can find plenty.
+A hot spot for local fly enthusiasts!